 Campus Housing – If you plan to live on campus, you must Apply for Housing.
-You may be allowed to move-in early, but you must submit an Early Arrival Request prior to the Spring 2019 deadline.
+You may be allowed to move-in early, but you must submit an Early Arrival Request prior to their Spring 2019 deadline, which is December 16, 2018.
 You should apply for housing and complete the Early Arrival Request as soon as possible (you do not have to be admitted or have your visa approved to apply).

 Travel and Accommodations – If you do not confirm early arrival with housing or you arrive prior to early arrival date, you will need to stay at a hotel.
 This link provides hotel information for you and family members, and will also assist you in navigating through your arrival process.

 Please view the Campus Maps to familiarize yourself with the campus.
 Driving directions to the campus, maps of each building, parking, and more are available on this site.